Contact

 From sustainability to cost to recovery rate, IBAT DLE delivers superior results.

 In the world of brine recovery, DLE–or Direct Lithium Extraction–offers significant advantages over conventional methods.
+Brine is where lithium extraction will be focused in the coming years–it’s easier to get out of the ground and requires less capital.
 Rather than using the destructive processes of evaporation or mineral concentration, DLE selectively extracts lithium ions, either physically or chemically.

-Just as DLE is an improvement over traditional techniques, IBAT’s version of DLE via selective absorption using a proprietary crystal structure is an improved generation of the format.
+Just as DLE is an improvement over traditional techniques, IBAT’s proprietary DLE technology via selective absorption using a proprietary crystal structure is a superior version of DLE technology.

 Here’s how our technology has an edge over other DLE methods - ion exchange, solvent extraction, and membrane technology.